MarkMa-991104/Anisotropic_DM_entropy/README.md

 # Simulation outputs

 My project used the pure dark matter cosmological simulation run by Lucie-Smith et al. (2018) produced from GADGET codes (Springel, 2005).
-Outputs of the simulation were 101 snapshots correspond to the same simulation at different times.
+Outputs of the simulation were 101 snapshots correspond to the same simulation at 101 different times.
 This github repository contains the final snapshot (snapshot_099) as well as its halo informations, placed in the folder "Simulation_Used".
-In order to run the codes (expect for "Time evolution") in the folder "Codes-ipynb", one needs to download the contents inside the folder "Simulation_Used" and place them in the same directory with the codes.
+In order to run the codes (expect for "Time evolution.ipynb") in the folder "Codes-ipynb", one needs to download the contents inside the folder "Simulation_Used" and place them in the same directory with the codes.
-Note that the notebook "Time evolution" requires snapshots_000, 009, 019, 029, 039, 049, 059, 069, 079 and 089 to run properly, which are not included in this github repository.
+Note that the notebook "Time evolution.ipynb" requires snapshots_000, 009, 019, 029, 039, 049, 059, 069, 079 and 089 to run properly, which are not included in this github repository.

 # Codes for analysis